What Business Owners Can And Can’t Do: Google Review Policy

 4) You Can Flag Inappropriate Google Reviews

 If you suspect that a review you have received is fake, spam, or inappropriate, you can flag the review for Google to evaluate.
+Reviews posted must reflect genuine customer experiences, and any flagged reviews will be scrutinized for authenticity.

 And if Google considers the review to be a violation of their guidelines, the review will be removed from your Google Business page.